Well, OK ... not anything. If you want relationship advice, I'm not your man.

 As you can see from my unconventional career, however, I've worked in lots of different roles in my two decades as an informal educator - both within organisations as well as training and advising them from the outside.
 For example, I've served as one of the EPSRC's public engagement mentors advising many large-scale PE projects which engaged people in STEM across the UK.

-To make this support more concrete, here are some other scenarios where coaching might be helpful.
+To make this support more concrete, here are some other scenarios where this support might be helpful.
 However, these are suggested only for illustration, not to constrain you.

 - a museum on how to devise an engaging presentation training programme for their education staff;

 - a new science centre on how to set-up and develop their school and public education departments;

 - an outreach organisation on how to improve their marketing to primary schools;

 - a children's magician on how to write an educational show for schools on a particular topic;

 - a historical attraction on the logistics and processes behind starting an outreach programme from scratch;

 - a theatre-in-education group on how to introduce more interactivity in their performances for secondary schools.

 - anyone preparing to give a high-profile public presentation about a complex subject e.g. a TEDx talk; a pitch to potential investors; a communication competition for researchers;